Marie Anne de Mailly-Nesle: Introduction

-After this, the recently widowed Marie Anne de Mailly, asked Louise Julie for an invitation to court, and successfully relied upon her family devotion to help her establish herself socially at court, where she made a great social success upon her introduction with her beauty and charm.
-Marie Anne was described as "magnificently beautiful", dignified and graceful, with fair hair, "a complexion so white and pure that it glowed", large blue eyes and red lips with a "childlike smile", and to her behavior as a charming wit who frequently used irony.
+After this, the recently widowed Marie Anne de Mailly, asked Louise Julie for an invitation to court, and successfully established herself socially, becoming a great success based on her beauty and charm.
+Marie Anne was described as "magnificently beautiful", dignified and graceful, with fair hair, "a complexion so white and pure that it glowed", large blue eyes and red lips with a "childlike smile", and charming wit frequently based on irony.

 Struggle with Louise Julie de Mailly

 Louise Julie de Mailly was known to be so in love with the king that she "could do nothing without asking his advice" and never involved herself with state affairs.
-This made her acceptable to Cardinal Fleury, but also a disappointment to the court nobility who wished for the king to have a mistress who could influence the king against the pacifist policy of Fleury and engage in warfare, which the ideals of nobility regarded as necessary for national dignity and glory.
-Among the war-favoring aristocrats were the king's friends, the manipulative duc de Richelieu, and Charles, Prince of Soubise, who supported the idea to introduce a new mistress to the king who could be used to oppose the influence of the Cardinal and his peace policy and push France to engage in war, and they viewed Louise Julie's sister Marie Anne de Mailly, marquise de La Tournelle, as a suitable candidate for this purpose.
+This made her acceptable to Cardinal Fleury, a supporter of pacifist policies, but a disappointment to court nobility who wanted the king's mistress to have influence in favor of warfare, which the nobles regarded as necessary for national dignity and glory.
+The militant aristocrats included duc de Richelieu, and Charles, Prince of Soubise, who both supported the idea of introducing a new mistress to the king in order to oppose the influence of Cardinal Fleury and his pacifist policies.
+They supported France's engagement in military actions and viewed Louise Julie's sister Marie Anne de Mailly, marquise de La Tournelle, as a suitable candidate for this purpose.

 At a masked ball on Shrove Tuesday, 1742, Richelieu led Marie Anne up to the king and introduced them.
 She herself, however, at first rejected the royal advances.
 She already had a lover, the young duc d'Agénois, and was not inclined to give him up for the king's sake.
 As a result, Louis conspired with Richelieu, who was d'Agénois's uncle, to rid himself of the young suitor.
 Richelieu was quite anxious to do anything to bring about a liaison between the king and Marie Anne de La Tournelle because he knew Louise Julie de Mailly did not view him in a kindly light.
 The result was that Louis, in imitation of the biblical David, sent his rival to fight the Austrians in Italy.
 Here, more fortunate than the husband of Bathsheba, the duc d'Agénois was only wounded and returned to the court in glory.

 Louis was in despair, but Richelieu, was not one to lightly accept defeat.
 He sent his nephew to Languedoc, where a woman had been instructed to seduce him.
 This she did most effectively; letters of a very passionate nature were exchanged; the lady dispatched those which she received to Richelieu, and in due course they were brought to the notice of Marie Anne de La Tournelle, who, furious at her young duke's deceitfulness, turned her attentions to the king and agreed to the suggestion of Richeliu and Soubise.